gradiuscypher/infosec_getting_started/blogs/README.md

 # Blogs

-A short collection of bloggers to get you started:
+A short collection of bloggers to get you started.

 ## News and Blogs
 * [TaoSecurity](https://taosecurity.blogspot.com/)